cloudyON/PythonExternalLibrary/README.md

 -----------------------------
 Thank you for visiting here.

-This work can be used for commercial purposes.
+You can use it for personal purposes.

 ---------------------------
 ## ❤ If you like this package, click the stars! ❤